7 volunteers in grey t-shirts with volunteers on them in a circle with arms arounf each other looking down

 The Importance of Job Descriptions

-The first or second thing a potential volunteer sees related to your organization is the job description.
 It’s good to have a clear definition of the volunteer positions you’re seeking to fill.
 Next, consider the skills and experience you’d prefer your target volunteers to hold.
 Create volunteer position descriptions written in a tone that resonates with the target audience.
-For example, you’d use a different style in a volunteer position description for a college-age volunteer than a senior citizen’s.
+For example, use a different style in a volunteer position description aimed at a college-age volunteer than you would for one aimed at a senior citizen.
 The job description must be clear so the potential volunteer can understand it and determine if her skills fit the position.
-If it’s unclear, you will risk losing volunteer job satisfaction which can cause all types of trouble, including negative viral chatter you absolutely want to avoid.
-Volunteers have many choices, so if you can make it fun and easy to remember, it’s one more step toward for them volunteering for you.
+If it’s unclear, you risk not only not finding volunteers with relevant skills, but also keeping them long term.

 It’s helpful if you can develop a compelling headline or slogan that will resonate with potential volunteers and encourage them to get involved—something like, “Volunteer!
 Come for fun.
 Stay for the difference you make in others’ lives.”
 Of course, you can use this thought process to create your fundraiser’s name too.